Quantum Emulation of Molecular Force Fields: A Blueprint for a Superconducting Architecture: Physical implementation

-Note that our formalism for the quenches considers the possibility of having a capacitance matrix with non-local interactions, $(C^{-1})_{jk} \neq 0$.
-As it was discussed before, the only moment at which this matters is at the final stages of Protocol~\ref{proto:diagonal}, when we attempt to make the matrix $B_\text{final}$ almost diagonal [cf. Step~\ref{step-final}'].
-If $C^{-1}$ is almost diagonal too, it turns out that we have $N$ truly decoupled resonators that can be measured independently using the variant of Step~\ref{step-measurement}'.
-However, if there is a residual mutual capacitance $C_{j \neq k}$, the final resonators will be weakly coupled, and there is a possibility of cross-talk, for instance, when we place qubits close to resonance to measure the number of photons [cf. Fig.~\ref{fig:setup}].
-Such an effect can be remedied by choosing a different $B_\text{final}$ that truly makes the oscillators decouple while the desired final frequencies are preserved.
+Note that our formalism for the quantum quenches considers the possibility of having a capacitance matrix with nonlocal interactions, $(\hat{C}^{-1})_{jk} \neq 0$.
+As discussed before, the only moment at which this matters is at the final stages of Protocol 2, when we attempt to make the matrix $\hat{B}_\text{final}$ almost diagonal (see step 4$^\prime$).
+If $\hat{C}^{-1}$ is almost diagonal too, it turns out that we have $N$ truly decoupled resonators that can be measured independently using the variant of step 5$^\prime$.
+However, if there is a residual mutual capacitance $C_{j \neq k}$, the final resonators will be weakly coupled, and there is the possibility of cross-talk when, for instance, we place qubits close to resonance to measure the number of photons (see Fig.~\ref{fig:setup}).
+Such an effect can be remedied by choosing a different $\hat{B}_\text{final}$ that truly makes the oscillators decouple from each other while the desired final spectrum of the frequencies is preserved.